WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can create your own CMK and manage it yourself

+##### Lambda integration

+- you can invoke lambdas directly from CodePipeline

+* you can pass some data from the CodePipeline to the lambda payload through the _user parameters_

 ##### Creating ECR Image

 - you should use **helper scripts** to **aquire ECR credentials**.
 You should not be using environment variables